 People who are holistically minded often refer to the mind-body connection.
 They are suggesting that they have discovered a conduit between our mental and physical being.
 Many react in surprise when I challenge this term and suggest that there’s no connection at all.
 Having never been accused of being a classical or reductionist thinker, my statement causes considerable consternation.
-Kratom provides people the opportunity to take a substance that is free from chemicals and has all the healing powers of medication that can harm people by clicking here.
+Kratom provides people the opportunity to take a substance that is free from chemicals and has all the healing powers of medication that can harm people.

 My position is as follows: The universe appears to be essentially inseparable whereby everything interpenetrates everything else.
 As odd as it may seem, it appears that all divisions and boundaries are simply matters of our thought’s construction.
 Bewildering and as counterintuitive as it sounds, nothing appears separate from anything else in the quantum world.
 Moreover, the same seems to apply in our everyday macro world.
 If we proceed from this underlying assumption of the emerging sciences, then the word connection loses its basis.
 If there’s no separation, there’s no need for connection.
 The way that we language things very much informs our reality.
 Therefore, I resist using the word connection as it misinforms me.